squashql/squashql/documentation/QUERY.md

         elements)
 const query = from("myTable")
         .select([scenario], [], [revenue, revenueComparison])
-        .orderByFirstElements(scenario, elements) // orderByFirstElements to display correctly the elements .build()
+        .orderByFirstElements(scenario, elements) // orderByFirstElements to display correctly the elements but this is not mandatory
+        .build()
 ```